Ten Facts about Mortgage Debt Forgiveness

 - Examine the Form 1099-C carefully.
 Notify the lender immediately if any of the information shown is incorrect.
 You should pay particular attention to the amount of debt forgiven in Box 2 as well as the value listed for your home in Box 7.

-For more information about the Mortgage Forgiveness Debt Relief Act of 2007, visit IRS.gov.
+If you would like more information about the Mortgage Forgiveness Debt Relief Act of 2007, visit IRS.gov.
 A good resource is IRS Publication 4681, Canceled Debts, Foreclosures, Repossessions and Abandonments.
-Taxpayers may obtain a copy of this publication and Form 982 either by downloading them from IRS.gov or by calling 800-TAX-FORM (800-829-3676).
+As a Taxpayer, you may obtain a copy of this publication and Form 982 either by downloading them from IRS.gov or by calling 800-TAX-FORM (800-829-3676).